njamesgeorge1223/Crowdfunding-Goal-Analysis-in-Excel/Resources/README.md

-This folder includes the unprocessed input file for the Crowdfunding Analysis, CrowdfundingBookUnprocessed.xlsx.
+This folder includes the unprocessed input file for the Crowdfunding Goal Analysis, CrowdfundingBookUnprocessed.xlsx.

 ## Copyright